ycvk/Narratium.ai/README.md

 [🇨🇳 中文文档](./README_ZH.md)

-**Narratium** is an AI-powered immersive interactive storytelling and creation platform, aiming to be an open-source alternative to AI Dungeon and a more user-friendly version of SillyTavern.
-Whether exploring fantasy worlds, seeking emotional resonance, or rewriting history, anyone can become the protagonist of their own epic.
+**Narratium** is a universe of free creation and adventure, dedicated to building the "VSCode" of AI Role Play.
+Here, your imagination will create unprecedented personalized adventures.
+Whether it's cross-dimensional emotional resonance, polar survival challenges, or the rise and fall of historical dynasties, Narratium.ai will evolve with your every choice, weaving unique legendary stories.

 [📖 DeepWiki Documentation](https://deepwiki.com/Narratium/Narratium.ai/)